metal3-io/metal3-docs/README.md

   provisioning actions as necessary to reach the desired state.
 It will do so by managing and driving a set of underlying bare metal provisioning components.
-* The implementation will focus on using Ironic as its first implementation of the Bare Metal Management Pods, but aims to keep this as an implementation detail under the hood such that alternatives could be added in the future if the need arises.

 The creation of the `BareMetalHost` inventory can be done in two ways: